Skip to main content

 Manual Update Methods

-Watch Settings > System > About > System updates > Check for update
+Settings System About System updates Check for update

 2. Re-pair with your phone